ppokhrel/jmeter-scripts/README.md

 # jmeter-scripts
-A simple .bat script to start/stop jmeter servers
+A simple shell script to start/stop jmeter servers